-The 2010’s were the decade when the electric vehicle (EV) revolution got started.
+The 2010s were the decade in which the electric vehicle (EV) revolution got started.

 This growth ramp is far from over.
-If the 2010’s were the decade when the EV revolution got started, the 2020’s will be the decade wherein the EV revolution goes mainstream.
+If the 2010s were the decade when the EV revolution got started, the 2020s will be the decade in which the EV revolution goes mainstream.

 All the same tailwinds will remain in play.
 Global legislation will continue to incentivize EV adoption.
 Charging station infrastructure will continue to expand.
 EVs will continue to become more advanced with more range.
 Battery costs will continue to come down.
 Consumers will continue to pivot toward EVs as they become more and more concerned with reducing carbon emissions.

 In other words, all the same tailwinds that started the EV revolution in the 2010s will sustain that revolution in the 2020s.
 Considering EVs are ramping from a 2% penetration rate in 2018, the room for further growth here is tremendous.
 Indeed, IEA thinks that by 2030, global EV sales could measure anywhere between 20 million and 30 million cars, implying 10-fold to 15-fold growth from 2018.

 That’s huge growth.
 Big enough to warrant buying and holding some EV stocks for the next decade.